Battle of Beauport

-The Battle of Beauport, also known as the Battle of Montmorency, fought on 31 July 1759, was an important confrontation between the British and French Armed Forces during the Seven Years' War (also known as the French and Indian War and the War of Conquest) of the French province of Canada.
-The attack conducted by the British against the French defense line of Beauport, some 5 km east of Quebec was checked, and the British soldiers of General James Wolfe retreated with 443 casualties and losses.
+The Battle of Beauport, also known as the Battle of Montmorency, fought on 31 July 1759, was an important confrontation between the British and French armed forces during the Seven Years' War (also known as the French and Indian War and the War of Conquest) of the French province of Canada.
+The attack conducted by the British against the French defense line of Beauport, some 5 km east of Quebec was checked, and the army of General James Wolfe retreated with 443 casualties and losses.

 Background

 The French and Indian War campaigns of 1758 were mostly successful for the British, who had sent more than 40,000 men against New France and made key gains by capturing Louisbourg and destroying Fort Frontenac, although their primary thrust was stopped by French general Louis-Joseph de Montcalm in the Battle of Carillon.
 William Pitt continued the aggressive policy in 1759, again organizing large campaigns aimed at the heartland of New France, the Canadien communities of Quebec and Montreal on the St. Lawrence River.
 For the campaign against Quebec, General James Wolfe was given command of an army of about 7,000 men.